ScoutCo/quad-flight-control/README.md

 # Quadcopter Controls and Simulation Tools

 ## Project Layout
+- `quad_flight_control`: main package
   - `sim/`: simple kinematic simulator to generate represntative poses from position + velocity controls. no dynamics
   - `path_follower/`: setpoint control generation from a plan; port of C++ code
   - `common/`: reusable bits for sim and flight
+- `analysis/`: notebooks and ad-hoc studies
 - `examples/`: runnable demos that tie the simulator, command generator, and trajectories together
+- `flight_test/`: MAVSDK-based scripts for exercising the follower against a real vehicle.
 - `plots/`: viz and plotting tools
-- `flight_test/`: MAVSDK-based scripts for exercising the follower against a real vehicle.
-- `analysis/`: notebooks and ad-hoc studies
 - `tests/`: unit tests

 ## Quick Start